lilfetz22/NCRainfallPredictions_CAP1/scripts/README.md

 <details>
   <summary>NOTES</summary>

-1. All filepaths that use `./` above are a relative path from the main project's root directory.
 2. Check your $env:Path variable in PowerShell, it should have:
 3. Check your $PATH variable in cygwin, it should have: